Beyond the Limits: A Survey of Techniques to Extend the Context Length in Large Language Models

-Low-rank decomposition has been widely studied in the literature.
-Linear Encoder-Decoder (LED)~\cite{winata2020lightweight} algorithm is proposed to decompose each of the three matrices into smaller matrices by adding an encoder and decoder before and after the self-dot-product to reduce the matrix size for approximation of linear parameter efficiency.
+\paragraph{Low-rank Decomposition.} The transformer architecture utilizes a self-attention mechanism that involves three matrices, namely, Query ($\mathbf{Q}$), Key ($\mathbf{K}$), and Value ($\mathbf{V}$).
+The attention mechanism works by computing the similarity between the $\mathbf{Q}$ and $\mathbf{K}$ and the result is used to weight the $\mathbf{V}$, emphasizing the the most relevant information.
+The low-rank decomposition method can make the attention computation more efficient by reducing the number of parameters in the matrices.
+One such approach is Linear Encoder-Decoder (LED)~\cite{winata2020lightweight}, which is proposed to decompose each of the three matrices into smaller matrices by adding an encoder and decoder before and after the self-dot-product to reduce the matrix size for approximation of linear parameter efficiency.
 Different from LED, Linformer~\cite{wang2020linformer} introduces another linear projection mechanism that adds two smaller matrices before $\mathbf{K}$ and $\mathbf{V}$ to project them to a smaller size while leaving $\mathbf{Q}$ unchanged.
 Both methods optimize matrix computation through linear approximation.
-Autoformer, proposed in ~\cite{wu2021autoformer}, further improves the ability of capturing long-term dependency by introducing an auto-correlation mechanism that leverages the Fast Fourier Transform (FFT) for time series decomposition.
+Autoformer~\cite{NEURIPS2021_bcc0d400} further improves the ability of capturing long-term dependency by introducing an auto-correlation mechanism that leverages the Fast Fourier Transform (FFT) for time series decomposition.
 The decomposed matrix is then utilized for time series analysis, which enables the model to better capture and improve forecasting accuracy for long-term contexts.
 Deep neural networks (DNNs) have also been utilized for tensor decomposition in transformers.
-In particular, unlike traditional methods such as singular value decomposition, Deeptensor~\cite{saragadam2022deeptensor} leverages a DNN to learn an optimal regularizer for tensor decomposition when the distributions of the tensor is non-Gaussian.
+In particular, unlike traditional methods such as singular value decomposition, Deeptensor~\cite{saragadam2022deeptensor} uses a DNN to learn an optimal regularizer for tensor decomposition when the distributions of the tensor is non-Gaussian.

-\paragraph{Sparse Pattern} An alternative strategy to address the computation and memory challenges of the self-attention module in transformers involves leveraging sparse patterns.
-These patterns induce sparsity in the connections within attention layers, leading to a sparse attention matrix~\cite{yun2020n}, which illustrates a limited set of tokens that each unique token should attend to.
-Various methods have been proposed to introduce sparsity, including the notion of local attention in which just neighboring tokens attend to each other while distant tokens may lose their connections, the introduction of randomness in connections, the assertion that a global token must attend to every token for comprehensive awareness, and combinations of these strategies.
+\paragraph{Sparse Pattern.} An alternative strategy to address the computation and memory challenges of the self-attention module in transformers involves leveraging sparse patterns to handle long contexts effectively.
+These patterns use a sparse attention matrix, where each token attends to a limited set of other tokens.
+Various methods have been proposed to introduce the sparsity, which, while not specifically designed for long contexts, can effectively help manage long sequences.